monsieurBoutte/whiteboard-playground/README.md

 - **State Machines**: Utilized to manage the complex states of the application efficiently.
 - **Canvas API**: Used for rendering and manipulating the graphical content on the whiteboard.

+## Type guards and type utils

+### `type-guards.ts`

+This file contains a collection of type guard functions — functions that perform runtime checks to ensure that a value conforms to a specific type.
+They are useful for narrowing down types in TypeScript, providing more type safety and reducing the likelihood of runtime errors.
+Examples include checks for `null`, `undefined`, strings, arrays, and more.

+### `type-utils.ts`

+This file defines various utility types that are used throughout the project.
+These types help in creating more expressive and flexible type definitions.
+Examples include `Nil` (a union of `null` and `undefined`), `Undefinable`, `Nullable`, `Nilable`, and `NonEmptyArray`.
+These utility types simplify handling optional and nullable values, as well as ensuring non-empty arrays.

 ## Folder Structure

 The project is organized into several key directories, each serving a specific purpose in the application architecture: